py2ai/py2ai.github.io/_posts/2025-11-10-Real-Time-Excel-Chart-Dashboard.md

 - beginner
 - data-visualization
 - tutorial
+title: Real-Time Excel Chart Updater with Python and Watchdog
 ---

 # Real-Time Excel Chart Updater with Python and Watchdog

-### Automatically Refresh Charts When Excel Files Change
+## Automatically Refresh Charts When Excel Files Change

 This tutorial shows you how to build a **real-time Excel chart visualizer** using **Python**, **pandas**, **matplotlib**, and **watchdog**.
 The script detects changes in an Excel file and automatically **updates a live chart** without manual refresh — perfect for dashboards, live monitoring, and educational demos.